Manhattan: Crime and public safety

 Starting in the mid-19th century, the United States became a magnet for immigrants seeking to escape poverty in their home countries.
 After arriving in New York, many new arrivals ended up living in squalor in the slums of the Five Points neighborhood, an area between Broadway and the Bowery, northeast of New York City Hall.
 By the 1820s, the area was home to many gambling dens and brothels, and was known as a dangerous place to go.
 In 1842, Charles Dickens visited the area and was appalled at the horrendous living conditions he had seen.
-The area was so notorious that it even caught the attention of Abraham Lincoln, who visited the area before his Cooper Union speech in 1860.
 The predominantly Irish Five Points Gang was one of the country's first major organized crime entities.

 As Italian immigration grew in the early 20th century many joined ethnic gangs, including Al Capone, who got his start in crime with the Five Points Gang.
-The Mafia (also known as Cosa Nostra) first developed in the mid-19th century in Sicily and spread to the East Coast of the United States during the late 19th century following waves of Sicilian and Southern Italian emigration.
+The Mafia (also known as Cosa Nostra) first developed in the mid-19th century in Sicily and spread to the US East Coast during the late 19th century following waves of Sicilian and Southern Italian emigration.
 Lucky Luciano established Cosa Nostra in Manhattan, forming alliances with other criminal enterprises, including the Jewish mob, led by Meyer Lansky, the leading Jewish gangster of that period.
-From 1920–1933, Prohibition helped create a thriving black market in liquor, upon which the Mafia was quick to capitalize.
+From 1920 to 1933, Prohibition helped create a thriving black market in liquor, upon which the Mafia was quick to capitalize.

-New York City as a whole experienced a sharp increase in crime during the post war period.
-The murder rate in Manhattan hit an all time high of 42 murders per 100,000 residents in 1979.
+New York City as a whole experienced a sharp increase in crime during the post-war period.
+The murder rate in Manhattan hit an all-time high of 42 murders per 100,000 residents in 1979.
 Manhattan retained the highest murder rate in the city until 1985 when it was surpassed by the Bronx.
 Most serious violent crime has been historically concentrated in Upper Manhattan and the Lower East Side, though robbery in particular was a major quality of life concern throughout the borough.
-Through the 1990s and 2000s, crime in Manhattan plummeted in all categories versus historic highs.
+Through the 1990s and 2000s, levels of violent crime in Manhattan plummeted to levels not seen since the 1950s, with murders in Manhattan dropping from 503 in 1990, at the citywide peak, to 78 in 2022, a decline of 84%.

 Today crime rates in most of Lower Manhattan, Midtown, the Upper East Side, and the Upper West Side are consistent with other major city centers in the United States.
-However, crime rates remain high in the Upper Manhattan neighborhoods of East Harlem, Harlem, Washington Heights, Inwood, and NYCHA developments across the borough despite significant reductions.
-In more recent years there has been an increase in violent crime, particularly in Upper Manhattan and NYCHA developments.
+However, crime rates remain high in the Upper Manhattan neighborhoods of East Harlem, Harlem, Washington Heights, Inwood, and New York City Housing Authority developments across the borough, despite significant reductions.
+After the start of the COVID-19 pandemic in March 2020, there had been an increase in violent crime, particularly in Upper Manhattan.
+Mirroring a nationwide trend, rates of shootings and violent crimes in 2023 declined from their peaks during the pandemic.